noahehall/theBookOfNoah/0current/aws/exams/services/compute/SAM.md

 - usually called `template.yaml` and defines the entire stack for a specific service
   - you generally want to start with a sample template provided by AWS (check the docs)
+- aws will transform the condensed SAM template into a verbose Cloudformation template

+#### common attributes

+- check the docs
 - resources.someName.type
   - AWS::S3::Bucket (s3)
   - AWS::Serverless::Function (lambda)
   - AWS::Serverless::SimpleTable (dynamodb)
+  - AWS::Serverless:Api (gateway)

 ```yaml
 # functions